MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/subscriptions/move-users-different-subscription.md

 - manage_licenses
 search.appverid: MET150
-description: "Learn how to move users between subscriptions." ms.date: 07/01/2020
+description: "Learn how to move users between subscriptions." ms.date: 04/05/2022
 ---

 # Move users to a different subscription

-If you have more than one subscription, have users with a license for one subscription, but want to move them to another subscription, you can replace their existing license with a different one.
+If you have more than one product, have users with a license for one product, but want to move them to another product, you can replace their existing license with a different one.

 ## Before you begin